 Bigger isn’t always better but if you’re trying to jump with a group of friends you may want to choose a skydiving center that has a plane with a larger capacity.
 Remember, half the available slots on the plane will be filled by instructors.
 So, on a 4 person plane, only 2 will be tandem passengers.
-This leaves no extra room for a videographer or more friend.
-Smaller planes can also mean they are restricted to doing jumps from lower altitudes, meaning you get less freefall time along with the lower price.
+This leaves no extra room for a videographer or more friends.
+Smaller planes can also mean they are restricted to doing jumps from lower altitudes, meaning you get less freefall time along with the lower skydiving costs.
 Cessna 182s can only conduct skydiving operations from 10,000ft versus a Twin Otter operation that can conduct jumps from 14,500ft!

 Most people look for the skydiving center nearest to them.
 Sometimes the choice is obvious.
 There might be only one skydiving center within 200miles of you.
 However, the closer you live to a major city, the more options you will find.
 One thing to consider is what you want to see during freefall and in your pictures/videos.
 Lots of skydiving centers represent themselves as being IN a major city or even use the name of a major city in the company name.
 Skydiving centers are almost NEVER actually located in a metropolitan area, due to flight restrictions.
 Usually, they’re in the middle of farmland with nothing to see but brown and green fields of crops.
 So, look for a skydiving center next to a lake, an ocean, a mountain, a city skyline or other visually appealing backdrop.
 Skydive Midwest is the closest skydiving center to the city of Chicago.
 It is located perfectly between Milwaukee and Chicago, on the edge of Lake Michigan.
 This offers spectacular views that can’t be found at other Chicago or Milwaukee area locations.

-Skydiving at first glance can appear to be pretty expensive.
+Skydiving costs at first glance can appear to be pretty expensive.
 Especially if you compare it to a day at 6 Flags.
 But let’s be honest, jumping out of a plane from 14,500ft with views of Chicago and Milwaukee skylines is NOTHING like a roller coaster ride.
 It is a breathtaking, life-changing experience like no other.
 We can pretty much guarantee after you land, you’ll think it was worth every penny and more.
 Still, some people have asked, why is skydiving so expensive?